 If you need to deliver content to browsers that don’t support SNI, you can use the Dedicated IP Custom SSL feature.
 For this feature CloudFront allocates dedicated IP addresses to serve your SSL content at each CloudFront edge location.

 To use Dedicated IP Custom SSL certificate support, upload a SSL certificate and use the AWS Management Console to associate it with your CloudFront distributions.
-If you need to associate more than one custom SSL certificate with your CloudFront distribution, please include details about your use case and the number of custom SSL certificates you intend to use in the CloudFront Limit Increase Form.
+If you need to associate more than two custom SSL certificate with your CloudFront distribution, please include details about your use case and the number of custom SSL certificates you intend to use in the CloudFront Limit Increase Form.

 Pricing for Dedicated IP Custom SSL is simple.
 Because of the added cost associated with dedicating IP addresses per SSL certificate, we charge a fixed monthly fee of $600 for each custom SSL certificate you associate with your CloudFront distributions, pro-rated by the hour.
 For example, if you had your custom SSL certificate associated with at least one CloudFront distribution for just 24 hours (i.e. 1 day) in the month of June, your total charge for using the custom SSL certificate feature in June will be (1 day / 30 days) * $600 = $20.
 Detailed pricing information for the Custom SSL Certificate feature is available on the CloudFront Pricing Page.

 You can learn more about Custom SSL features by reading the CloudFront Developer Guide.